dhugh100/Dedupe-Entries/README.md

   - 7 Digit Number: The group number - all files with the same group number are duplicates, e.g., have the same SHA256 hash.
   - Unique: No file in the selected folder(s) shares the same hash.
 - Select the presented entries for an action with a CTRL + Left click or Shift + Left click on the row.
 Multiple entries can be selected.
 - Right-click to bring up the action screen.
-The action screen choices varies depending on whether just one or more than one entries were selected.
+The action screen choices vary depending on whether just one or more than one entries were selected.
 The actions are:
   - Trash: Move the file to the trash.
 Available if single or multiple entries selected.
   - View: View the file in ASCII Dump format.
 Available if a single file is selected.
   - Launch: Pass a selected file name to an application.
 Available if a single entry is selected.